ware2go/json-api/_format/1.0/index.md

 ### <a href="#crud-updating" id="crud-updating" class="headerlink"></a> Updating Resources

-A resource can be updated by sending a `PATCH` request to the URL that represents the resource.
+A resource can be partially updated by sending a `PATCH` request to the URL that represents the resource.

 The URL for a resource can be obtained in the `self` link of the resource